daattali/daattali.github.io/setupr.md

 library(shinyjs)
 ```

-Running the previous command should result in no errors.
+Running the previous command could result in some messages, but no error messages.
 Now quit R.

 ```
 q(save = "no")